Amos47/2400/Chapter 1.md

 Data is useless unless in a context, which allows it to become information.
 Information drives decisions and decisions drive action, in the rich context of previous information.
 Collected information from this action, previous actions and from all other sources of knowledge becomes new or evolving knowledge and confers the ability to pass judgment on the previous three.

 [Google NGRAMS Maybe put this stuff below in the section on Big Data or elsewhere?
 Commented out now.]

-So clearly we have a pathway beginning with measurement.
-Measurement gives meaning to data, which, in context, provides information.
-Information in its collectivity, produces knowledge.
-With information and knowledge (which I define as the intersection of collective information with enough experience to allow for sufficient clarity such that one can critique the process of marshaling data to information and then be prepared to engineer the environment so as to lead to better information in the future)...

 ### Communication